iandurbach/macro-design-app/README.md

 runGitHub("macro-design-app", "iandurbach")
 ```

 This requires that packages `shiny`, `dplyr`, `sf`, and `leaflet` are already installed.
 Otherwise, download or fork the repo as usual.
 Some test shapefiles are provided in the *data* folder of this repository.
+A brief how-to guide is in the *cheatsheet* folder.

 Note the binder link below fails, don't use it (to do).